inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 ---
 id: eum-server-configuration
-title: EUM Server and Metrics Configuration
+title: EUM Server, Metrics and Exporter Configuration
-sidebar_label: Server and Metrics Configuration
+sidebar_label: Server, Metrics and Exporter Configuration
 ---

 The configuration file defines the mapping between the concrete Boomerang metric and a OpenCensus metric, as the following sample configuration file shows: